AlifCor/SteepUpServer/README.md

 # The server

-This is the code base of the server and the Web app
+This is the code base of the server and the Web app.
+It's built on top of the Play Framework.